PacktPublishing/Learn-By-Example-Statistics-and-Data-Science-in-R/README.md

 * [AWS Certified Big Data Specialty 2019 - In Depth and Hands On!
 [Video]](https://www.packtpub.com/application-development/aws-certified-big-data-specialty-2019-depth-and-hands-video)

 * [Autonomous Cars: Deep Learning and Computer Vision in Python [Video]](https://www.packtpub.com/application-development/autonomous-cars-deep-learning-and-computer-vision-python-video)
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781788996877">https://packt.link/free-ebook/9781788996877 </a> </p>